greg-raven/grus/_posts/2022-10-14-end-the-optional-practical-training-program.md

     - 'Senator Dianne Feinstein'
 ---

-I’m very disturbed by a D.C. court ruling against American tech workers, not least because the “Optional Practical Training” program is a blatant attack on the American middle class.
+I’m very disturbed by a D.C. court ruling against American tech workers, not least because the "Optional Practical Training" program is a blatant attack on the American middle class.
 Moreover, the OPT program unfairly disadvantages Americans in competitive STEM fields where Blacks, Hispanics and older workers often struggle to find opportunities.

 No less concerning is the court’s rationale that silence from Congress must be interpreted to allow a student visa to become one of our largest work visas.